tywall28-dev/bioinsight-radar/README.md

 ## Usage

-**Ask a research question** in the chat input — be as specific or broad as you like:
+**Ask a research question** in the chat input.
+Be as specific or broad as you like:

-- *"What biomarkers are being studied for early Alzheimer's detection in 2024–2025?"*
+- *"What biomarkers are being studied for early Alzheimer's detection in 2024-2025?"*
 - *"Where is NIH funding going for autism spectrum disorder research in the last 3 years?"*
 - *"What are the latest LRRK2-targeted therapies in Parkinson's disease?"*

 **Choose fetch depth** in the sidebar before querying.
-Standard is a good starting point; Deep or Everything for comprehensive analysis.
+Standard is a good starting point; use Deep or Everything for thorough analysis.

-**Review the preliminary overview** — the app pauses here and shows you a coverage breakdown panel (document counts by year and source, top terms, query coverage).
+**Review the preliminary overview.** The app pauses here and shows you a coverage breakdown panel with document counts by year and source, top terms, and query coverage.
 You can:
-- **Run Full Analysis** — proceeds to clustering, extraction, and report writing
+- **Run Full Analysis** to proceed to clustering, extraction, and report writing
-- **Fetch More** — targets gaps the assessor identified with additional search terms
+- **Fetch More** to target gaps the assessor identified with additional search terms
-- **New Query** — start over
+- **New Query** to start over

-**Download the `.docx`** from the final report — every citation is a clickable link back to the original PubMed abstract or NIH Reporter grant page.
+**Download the `.docx`** from the final report.
+Every citation is a clickable link back to the original PubMed abstract or NIH Reporter grant page.

 ---